eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

   to the familiar equation $$X = \sigma Z + \mu$$ from STAT 101, but it honestly works wonders.
-See [Thomas Wiecki's blog post](http://twiecki.github.io/blog/2017/02/08/bayesian-hierchical-non-centered/) on it, and [a page from the PyMC3 documentation](https://docs.pymc.io/notebooks/Diagnosing_biased_Inference_with_Divergences.html).
+See [Thomas Wiecki's blog post](http://twiecki.github.io/blog/2017/02/08/bayesian-hierchical-non-centered/) on it, and [this page from the PyMC3 documentation](https://docs.pymc.io/notebooks/Diagnosing_biased_Inference_with_Divergences.html).